Orthogonal-Research-Lab/Periodicity-in-the-Embryo/Abstract.md

 <p align="center">
   <img width="505" height="302" src="https://github.com/Orthogonal-Research-Lab/Periodicity-in-the-Embryo/blob/master/Graphs/Zebrafish-first-206-minutes/interval-size.png"><BR>
-Interval size of peaks for first 206 minutes of Zebrafish embryogenesis.
+Interval size of peaks for first 206 minutes of Zebrafish embryogenesis (roughly corresponding to the cleavage stage).
 Click to enlarge.
 </p>

 Considering the cell divisions for the first period of Zebrafish embryogenesis, we conduct an interval analysis for each oscillation of the data.
-This yields three interval groups: the greatest number of oscillations occurs at a period of 2-5 minutes, while a smaller number of oscillations occur with periods from 16-19.
+For time points corresponding to the cleavage stage of embryogenesis [12], Tthis yields three interval groups: the greatest number of oscillations occurs at a period of 2-5 minutes, while a smaller number of oscillations occur with periods from 16-19.
 There is also a longer 22 minute interval between oscillations.

 ### References:
 [1] Simpson, G.G.
 (1944).
 Tempo and Mode in Evolution.
 Columbia University Press, New York.

 [2] Ogura, Y. & Sasakura, Y. (2016).
-Developmental Control of Cell-Cycle Compensation Provides a Switch for Patterned Mitosis at the Onset of Chordate Neurulation.
-Develop.
-Cell, 37(2), P148-161. doi:10.1016/j.devcel.2016.03.013
+Developmental Control of Cell-Cycle Compensation Provides a Switch for Patterned Mitosis at the Onset of Chordate Neurulation. _Developmental Cell_, 37(2), P148-161. doi:10.1016/j.devcel.2016.03.013

 [3] Bhatla, N. (2011).
-An Interactive Visualization of the C. elegans Cell Lineage.
-WormWeb, wormweb.org/celllineage
+An Interactive Visualization of the C. elegans Cell Lineage. _WormWeb_, wormweb.org/celllineage

 [4] Keller.
 P.J., Schmidt, A.D., Wittbrodt, J., & Stelzer, E.H.K.
 (2008).
-Reconstruction of Zebrafish Early Embryonic Development by Scanned Light Sheet Microscopy.
-Science, 322(5904), 1065-1069. doi:10.1126/science.1162493.
+Reconstruction of Zebrafish Early Embryonic Development by Scanned Light Sheet Microscopy. _Science_, 322(5904), 1065-1069. doi:10.1126/science.1162493.

 [5] Alicea, B., Portegys, T.E., & Gordon, R. (2016).
-Information Isometry Technique Reveals Organizational Features in Developmental Cell Lineages. bioRxiv, doi:10.1101/062539.
+Information Isometry Technique Reveals Organizational Features in Developmental Cell Lineages. _bioRxiv_, doi:10.1101/062539.

 [6] Foe, V.E. & Alberts, B.M.
 (1983).
-Studies of nuclear and cytoplasmic behaviour during the five mitotic cycles that precede gastrulation in Drosophila embryogenesis.
-J. Cell Sci, 61, 31-70.
+Studies of nuclear and cytoplasmic behaviour during the five mitotic cycles that precede gastrulation in _Drosophila_ embryogenesis. _Journal of Cell Science_, 61, 31-70.

-[7] Boterenbrood, E.C., Narraway, J.M. & Hara, K. (1983) Duration of cleavage cycles and asymmetry in the direction of cleavage waves prior to gastrulation in Xenopus laevis.
-Roux's Archives Devel.
-Biol., 192(5), 216-221.
+[7] Boterenbrood, E.C., Narraway, J.M. & Hara, K. (1983) Duration of cleavage cycles and asymmetry in the direction of cleavage waves prior to gastrulation in Xenopus laevis. _Roux's Archives Developmental Biology_, 192(5), 216-221.

 [8]Boterenbrood, E.C. & Narraway, J.M.
 (1986).
-The direction of cleavage waves and the regional variation in the duration of cleavage cycles on the dorsal side of the Xenopus laevis blastula.
-Roux's Archives of Developmental Biology, 195, 484-488.
+The direction of cleavage waves and the regional variation in the duration of cleavage cycles on the dorsal side of the _Xenopus laevis_ blastula. _Roux's Archives of Developmental Biology_, 195, 484-488.

 [9] Gordon, N.K. & Gordon, R. (2016).
 Embryogenesis Explained.
 World Scientific Publishing, Singapore.

 [10] Holtzer, H., Rubinstein, N., Fellini, S., Yeoh, G., Chi, J., Birnbaum, J. & Okayama, M. (1975).
-Lineages, quantal cell cycles, and the generation of cell diversity.
-Q. Rev. Biophys.
-8(4), 523-557.
+Lineages, quantal cell cycles, and the generation of cell diversity. _Quarterly Reviews in Biophysics_, 8(4), 523-557.

 [11] Holtzer, H., Biehl, J., Antin, P., Tokunaka, S., Sasse, J., Pacifici, M. & Holtzer, S. (1983).
-Quantal and proliferative cell cycles: how lineages generate cell diversity and maintain fidelity.
-Prog.
-Clin.
-Biol.
-Res., 134, 213-227.
+Quantal and proliferative cell cycles: how lineages generate cell diversity and maintain fidelity. _Progress in Clinical Biological Research_, 134, 213-227.

+[12] Kimmel, C.B., Ballard, W.W., Kimmel, S.R., Ullmann, B., and Schilling, T.F.
+(1995).
+Stages of Embryonic Development of the Zebrafish. _Developmental Dynamics_,
+203, 253-310.